-The health-care insurance organises the reimbursement of medical costs and compensation for sick leave, maternity leave, adoption leave, leave for family reasons and also dependence.
+The healthcare insurance organises the reimbursement of medical costs and compensation for sick leave, maternity leave, adoption leave, leave for family reasons and also dependence.
 The pension insurance has the main task to allocate statutory pensions to its affiliates and to grant loans for construction or renovation.
 Invalidity pensions are also envisaged in Luxembourg law.
 Accident insurance is financed by employer’s contributions.

-Each employee benefits from a minimum of 25 days paid leave per year (the law of 25 April 2019 having added one day), with some CBA’s providing for more holidays for example, in the banking and insurance sectors.
+Each employee benefits from a minimum of 26 days of paid leave per year (the law of 25 April 2019 having added one day), with some CBA’s providing for more holidays (e.g., banking and insurance).
 Employees are entitled to take paid leave for the first time only after having worked with the same employer for an uninterrupted period of three months.
-Paid leave must be taken during the calendar year to which it applies but can exceptionally be postponed to the following year, in which case it must be taken before 31 March.
+Paid leave must be taken during the calendar year to which it applies, but can exceptionally be postponed to the following year, in which case it must be taken before 31 March.
 There are 11 statutory public holidays established by the Labour Code.
 A public holiday falling on a non-working day is replaced by a compensatory day off to be taken within a period of 3 months.
 In addition, the Labour Code provides for several extraordinary leave types for family reasons or other specified events.

 Maternity benefits are paid during antenatal and postnatal leave.
-In principle, maternity benefits amount to the highest salary received during the three months prior to the maternity leave for employees or the contribution base in force at the time the maternity leave is taken for a self-employed worker.
-Financial maternity benefits must be between one and five times the social minimum wage maximum.
+In principle, maternity benefits amount to the highest salary received during the 3 months prior to the maternity leave for employees or the contribution base in force at the time the maternity leave is taken for a self-employed worker.
+Financial maternity benefits must be between 1 and 5 times the social minimum wage maximum.
 Parental leave is taken by parents of a child who is less than 6 years old.
 The objective is to take a break in their professional career or to reduce their work hours to fully devote themselves to the education of their child.

 The key changes in the parental leave legislation concern the duration of the parental leave and the introduction of divisible parental leave for people working full-time.
 The new parental leave allows both parents to stop working during 4 or 6 months on a full time basis; or 8 or 12 months on a part-time basis (with the employer consent).
 The law also provides the possibility of split parental leave: with reduction of the working hours by 20% per week for a period of 20 months; or over 4 one-month periods for a maximum period of 20 months.
 The reform introduces a real replacement income.
-The employee receives a real salary compensation, calculated in view of the loss of salary during the parental leave, with a maximum limit of EUR 3,200.
+The employee receives a real salary compensation, calculated in view of the loss of salary during the parental leave, with a maximum limit of €3,200.